andrewarrow/t1m3l1n3/README.md

 to post as you.

 But this is just one node, and this code is open source.
-Anyone can start a new node where the same username you just picked can be given to someone else.
+Anyone can start a new node with the same username you just picked can be given to someone else.

 Universes are chained together.
 And just like the blockchain, you